omegasenior/topbiketoursportugal/content/tours/santiago-compostela-bike-tour.md

     title: Caminha – Baiona (40 km)
   - day: Day 5
     description: >-
-      The fifth day will encompass the stream of Vigo and will end in San Simon’s bay with a watery landscape to feast our eyes.
+      This day will encompass the stream of Vigo and will end in San Simon's bay with a watery landscape to feast your eyes on.
 Always following the coastline, this day will be dedicated to Arcade and its famous oysters.
       Apart from this delightful cuisine, you will see monuments and sights dedicated to Santiago’s culture, such as the church of Santiago in Arcade (XII-XIII centuries) and roads and paths that will lead to our pilgrimage destination.
 It’s almost mandatory that, if you are passing by Arcade, you must taste and enjoy the famous oysters produced and harvested in the waters of this region.
 Curiously, during April’s first week there is a festival dedicated to this traditional gastronomy – “Fiesta de la Ostra” – where the city is filled with tourists and pilgrims to attend this event.
     location:
       lat: '41.15591'
       lng: '-8.60248'